 R-CH2-N(CH3)2 + Na+Cl– nothing

 For WBA resins to react, they must first be ionised.
-This occurs by protonisation of the amine which is transformed into a quaternary ammonium.
-The reaction can thus take place after decationisation (9):
+Only a strong acid can protonise the amine, which is transformed into a quaternary ammonium.
+In many cases, the reaction takes place after decationisation of the water or the solution to be treated (9):

 R-CH2-N(CH3)2 + H+Cl– R-CH2-NH+(CH3)2+Cl–

-The uptake of the whole hydriochloric acid compound converts the WBA resin to its hydrochloric (.HCl) form.
+The uptake of the whole hydrochloric acid compound converts the WBA resin to its hydrochloric (.HCl) form.
 Similar reactions take place wiith sulphate and nitrate after cation exchange.